-Prostrate Common Juniper is a dwarf conifer which is primarily valued in the garden for its broadly spreading habit of growth.
-It has attractive green foliage with silver stripes.
-The needles are highly ornamental and remain green throughout the winter.
+Spreading Common Juniper is a dwarf conifer which is primarily valued in the garden for its broadly spreading habit of growth.
+It has attractive grayish green foliage with silver stripes.
+The needles are highly ornamental and turn coppery-bronze in the fall, which persists throughout the winter.
 It produces blue berries from late spring to late winter.